paralax/ColossalOpera/easy/closest_string.md

 In theoretical computer science, the closest string is an NP-hard computational problem, which tries to find the geometrical center of a set of input strings.
 To understand the word "center", it is necessary to define a distance between two strings.
 Usually, this problem is studied with the Hamming distance in mind.

 In bioinformatics, the closest string problem is an intensively studied facet of the problem of finding signals in DNA.
+In keeping with the bioinformatics utility, let's consider DNA sequences.

 Consider the following DNA sequences: